 All the relevant information is bundled in a report and a rating is generated.
 Before the rating is sent out, one last person (who didn’t examine the game) checks the report and the rating to verify its content.
 All findings are logged and double checked.
 After approval, the official PEGI license is sent out.

 The PEGI system has 5 age categories, the 3, 7, 12, 16 and 18.
 These categories are supported by the following content descriptors: Violence, bad language, fear, sex, drugs, discrimination and gambling.

 The highest rateable content of a game triggers the rating.
 Content featured at the lower ages are not shown in the final rating.
 This way consumers know what type of content defines the age category for a particular game.
 So, for instance, there cannot be a PEGI 18 Fear, because fear is only featured in the PEGI 7 category.

 The above information has been contributed by PEGI, to explain how the game ratings work.

-Technology provides wonderful opportunities for children, both from an entertainment and learning stance but it's very nature is to engage the audience.
-Developers of games main objective is to make their products more addictive in order for the user to spend more money.
+Technology provides wonderful opportunities for children, both from an entertainment and learning stance but its very nature is to engage the audience.
+A game developer's main objective is to make their product more addictive so that the user spends more money.
 Online gaming is a feature added to help achieve this.
 Issues that have hit the headlines in the last 5 years include:

-We include hundreds of video tutorials on iLearn2 to help parents and teachers restrict and setup devices and games so they are safer for children to use but the main advice we always give is to talk to the child or young adult about the positive and negative impact of technology.
+We include hundreds of video tutorials on iLearn2 to help parents and teachers restrict and setup devices and games so they are safer for children to use.
+The main advice we always give is to talk to the child or young adult about the positive and negative impact of technology.
 Educating as opposed to blocking has far more long term benefits.
-Screen-time, online gaming and sharing personal information are all very good talking points to discuss around both the dinner table and in the classroom.
+Screen-time, online gaming and sharing personal information are all very good talking points to discuss, both around the dinner table and in the classroom.

 Adam Foster, iLearn2.co.uk